mainmatter/qunit-dom/API.md

 -   is the element's offsetHeight non-zero
 -   is the length of an element's DOMRect objects found via getClientRects() non-zero

+Additionally, visibility in this case means that the element is visible on the page, but not necessarily in the viewport.

 **Parameters**

 -   `message` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?**